Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 	- Found in most plastic lenses, especially in automotive
 	- hard to print
 ##### Heated Enclosure Printing
-- Polyphenylsulfone PPSU
+- PolyPhenylSUlfone PPSU
 	- High chemical, temperature, and impact resistance
 	- extremely difficult to print
 	- extremely expensive
 	- used for aeronautical nose cones and one-off parts for automotive research
-- Polyether Ether Ketone (PEEK)
+- PolyEther Ether Ketone (PEEK)
 	- very expensive
 	- Bioengineering grade material
 	- hard to print but extremely durable